Francesco-Proietti/Tokenization-techniques-for-L1-Trigger-data-V4/README.md

 # Tokenization Techniques for L1 Trigger Data - VQ-VAE Implementation

 This project implements Vector Quantized Variational Autoencoders (VQ-VAEs) for tokenizing and reconstructing L1 trigger data from high-energy physics experiments.
 The codebase provides two architecture variants—MLP-based and Transformer-based—configured via Hydra for easy experimentation.
+After training the VQ-VAE, a GPT-like model is adopted for classification.

 ## Overview